syncrypt/client/README.md

     syncrypt info

+You can also give your vault a name.
+This name will be visible to other users of the vault as well, but not to anyone else.
+To set a new name, use:

+    syncrypt set vault.name "My Library"
+    syncrypt push

 Watch current directory (this is like a daemon running the foreground as it also provides the HTTP interface):